DreamLineLove/CS-1104/README.md

 - To fetch latest versions after cloning, use ```$ git pull```

 # Notes
-- I was introduced the concept of moving through memory places using pointers (looping over arrays).
+- I was introduced the concept of moving through memory places using pointers.
+  - I was introduced the notion that looping over array items using iterative control flow is akin to accessing (and/or manipulating) data from contiguous memory places.
 - I implemented search algorithms like linear search and binary search.
 - I implemented a few sorting algorithms like bubble sort and selection sort.
 - I handled C-style strings in C++ (arrays of characters that are null terminated).